CloudWithChris/cloudwithchris.com/content/blog/a-few-useful-azure-resources.md

 ---
 Author: chrisreddington
-Description: Over the past few weeks, I have been working on a number of projects relating to Azure.
+Description: "Over the past few weeks, I have been working on a number of projects relating to Azure.
 The usual theme has crept up, around recommended practices, and where to go for documentation.
-There are a couple of great resources to be aware of!
+There are a couple of great resources to be aware of!"
 PublishDate: "2016-09-03T12:00:00Z"
 image: img/cloudwithchrislogo.png
-categories:
-- Azure
-- Useful Resources
 date: "2016-09-03T12:00:00Z"
 images:
 - img/cloudwithchrislogo.png